SEI-ATL-3-8/install-fest/README.md

 ### Homebrew

-Homebrew is a package manager that we will use to install various command line tools in our class.
+Homebrew is a command line interface package manager that we will use to install various development tools in our class.

 Open up your terminal app and paste the following command into it to install homebrew: